 People with these types of diagnosed mental health issues may be regarded as having a disability under the Disability Discrimination Act.
-As such, it is unlawful for you to treat a disabled person less favourably for a reason relating to their disability, without a justifiable reason.
+You must not treat a disabled person less favourably for a reason relating to their disability, without a good reason.

 Mental health issues are one of the most common factors in long-term sickness absence.
 However, many employees with these conditions may continue to work without displaying obvious symptoms.
 For example, an employee with a depressive illness may work quite normally, particularly once any medication, counselling or other therapies begin to work.

 As with many stress-related conditions, warning signs could include:

 - being quieter than usual or being reluctant to participate in meetings, social exchanges or events

 How you can help employees with mental ill health

 As an employer, you can give special consideration to mental health issues by:

 - keeping an open mind